FY 2018

 Photo 04

-In the panel and floor discussion, Professor Ichikawa, Principal Miura, and Associate Professor Toshihiro Onishi of the University Consortium Kyoto High School Collaboration Promotion Office / Faculty of Science and Technology, Ryukoku University, joined the panel, and Professor Yoichi Tsutsui, former professor of the Faculty of Humanities, Kyoto Seika University, served as coordinators, and the designated issues and issues solicited from the venue based on keynote speeches and case reports were discussed.
-We discussed it together.
+In the panel and floor discussion, Professor Ichikawa, Principal Miura, and Associate Professor Toshihiro Onishi of the Consortium of Kyoto High School and University Collaboration Promotion Office / Faculty of Science and Engineering, Ryukoku University joined the panel, and Professor Yoichi Tsutsui, former professor of the Faculty of Humanities at Kyoto Seika University / Professor Yoichi Tsutsui, a former professor of the Faculty of Humanities at Kyoto Seika University, served as the coordinator.
+We had a discussion together.

 Photo 03